rakesh432145/androidfirebasep2/README.md

 - There is no changes made to the UI
 - The stock UI is left as it is

-# There are many more to come after this part
+# There are many more to come after this